spinal cord

 | |

-Transverse abdominal muscle :- Muscle details :- a muscle layer of the anterior and lateral (front and side) abdominal wall which is deep to (layered below) the internal oblique muscle.
-It is thought by most fitness instructors to be a significant component of the core.
-Origin :- Iliac crest, inguinal ligament, thoracolumbar fascia, and costal…
+Transverse abdominal Muscle Anatomy The transverse abdominal muscle, often referred to as the TVA, is a crucial component of the core that lies beneath the rectus abdominis and obliques. a muscle layer of the anterior and lateral (front and side) abdominal wall which is deep to (layered below) the internal oblique muscle.
+It is thought…